 Read by the Fireplace

 Amidst the heavy air, reading will help take your mind off stress and into pure, unbothered relaxation.
-Beside the warm, crackling fire, you may never want to get up ever again.
+Besides the warm, crackling fire, you may never want to get up ever again.

 Try New Hot Drink Recipes